symlevel/sldb-vscode/README.md

 # SymLevel C++ Debugger

-SymLevel C++ Debugger - is a debugger extension for VS Code.
+SymLevel C++ Debugger is a debugger extension for VS Code.
 It implements many advanced features designed for debugging programs that extensively use modern C++ features like templates and functional programming.

+Visit [http://symlevel.com/debugger](http://symlevel.com/debugger) for more details.

 ## Features
 ### Advanced stepping functions